 We ordered our drinks and chose our game set which was 5 games for ₩15,000.
 There are 4 Zones; the VIVE Zone, the Oculus Zone, the PLAYSTATION VR Zone and the VR Attraction Zone.
 We thought we could try the “Richie’s Plank Experience” game so we could have a fair comparison.
 We didn’t realize we only got one try here unlike #VR(where we could have as many lives as we wanted), so when we lost a life, that was it.

 On to the next, we tried the racing car game with interactive seats that moved according to your movements in the game, it was nothing more special than the ones at any other normal arcade.
 The whole 5 games took no more than 30 minutes and we were done.
 Their smoothies were good though.
 So far our experience at two virtual reality cafes In Seoul, on to the last one.

-Although the staff didn’t speak much english, they were very friendly and tried their best to explain to us how everything works.
+Although the staff didn’t speak much English, they were very friendly and tried their best to explain to us how everything works.
 The rooms were very private compared to the other places and the staff doesn’t stay in the room with you but you can always call them for assistance.
 This is perfect for first timers because you feel relaxed playing just amongst your friends in the private room.
 Once we paid, a staff took us into one of the rooms and started to explain how the equipments worked and how to choose the games.

 After the staff left the room, we struggled a bit but after a few minutes, we figured out how everything worked and we started.
 It was just an hour of us messing around doing whatever we wanted inside the virtual games, it was pretty fun letting loose without the pressure of strangers around.